 - Assist an American chemical conglomerate in international commercial arbitration involving a non-solicitation clause in a contract with its local client, which is a subsidiary of a large conglomerate in the Philippines.

-Dispute Resolution Star for Labor and Employment, Benchmark Litigation, 2019 to 2020
+Litigation Star for Labor and Employment, Benchmark Litigation, 2019 to 2023

-Distinguished Practitioner for Labor and Employment, asialaw Leading Lawyers, 2020 to 2021
+Notable Practitioner for Labor and Employment, asialaw Leading Lawyers, 2020 to 2023

 Professional Associations and Memberships